sukhbir77/pokemon-test-api/README.md

 # Pokemon Website using PokeAPI

 This repository houses a Pokemon website that fetches data about Pokemon from the [PokeAPI](https://pokeapi.co/) and displays it on the website.
 The project is built using TypeScript, SCSS, React, and JavaScript.
+Cypress is employed for automated testing.

 ## Features